What is HDRP?

 Iridescence is an effect useful in creating glass or elements like oil stains.

-Translucent allows us to simulate light transmission through object.
+Translucent allows us to simulate light transmission through an object.
 This material type offers less costly solution than Subsurface Scattering but it’s kind a “fake” effect.

 Base color + opacity simple RGBA color space with texture input.